Dave Durant, 81, from Shropshire, regularly donates to the Great North Air Ambulance (GNAAS) in memory of his late wife Lynda.

-After nearly 50 years of marriage, sadly Lynda passed away, and Dave briefly stopped donating to charities.
+After nearly 50 years of marriage, sadly Lynda passed away, and their charitable activities came to a stop.

 “I decided to donate to GNAAS as they allow me to donate in memory of Lynda, this helps keep the memory of my wife alive.”

-Dave currently donates to the charity on four key dates which are special to him and Lynda, which are their birthdays, their wedding anniversary, and the date Lynda passed away.
+Mr Durant currently donates to the charity on four key dates which are special to him and Lynda: their birthdays; their wedding anniversary, and the date Lynda passed away.

-Dave was delighted to meet some of the crew and was given a tour of one of the air ambulances.
+He was delighted to meet some of the crew and was given a tour of one of the air ambulance helicopters.

-If you are condsidering leaving a gift to the Great North Air Ambulance Service, or if you have already remembered us in your Will, please get in touch.
+If you are considering leaving a gift to the Great North Air Ambulance Service, or if you have already remembered us in your Will, please get in touch.